The state of public sector digital strategy: Insights from experts

 Rob: "Shirley, our RESOLVE methodology addresses this very point.
 We have found that with effective, focused planning and having the best software in place, projects do deliver significant efficiencies.
 The team works with clients to help them analyse existing service delivery across all channels (web, contact centres and walk-in centres), identify where efficiency savings can be made and ensure end-to-end service deliver online.
 For some clients it's just the consultancy or training they need to help them get started, for others it could be a full project deployment including our open standards based CMS or using our free forms package.

-Furthermore the Marketing Dashboard that comes as standard with GOSS iCM brings analytics insight directly to the content creators.
+Furthermore the that comes as standard with GOSS iCM brings analytics insight directly to the content creators.
 By displaying analytics data in the Web Content Management system, content contributors are empowered to understand how their site is performing and to make changes to improve it's performance.
 It's that full ROI measurement that is a key USP for us and one that our clients really value."

 Shirley: "What are the top three actions that you think the public sector should be doing right now to improve their digital engagement with citizens?"